 About a half hour drive away from Medicine Lake is Maligne Lake.
 Famed for the colour of its water, the surrounding peaks, the three glaciers visible from the lake and Spirit Island, a frequently photographed islet.
 Unfortunately, it was rainy when we got there so the boat rides were closed.
 Although, our adventurous spirits were not completely dampened as we still trekked around the area to explore and take in the scenery.

-By the end of the day, we said goodbye to the Rockies and drove back down to Calgary.
+By the end of the day, we said goodbye to the Alberta National Parks and drove back down to Calgary.
 The journey was long and arduous but definitely worth it.
 Until now, I can still imagine the astonishing view of the mountain range, snowy peaks, and mesmerizing turquoise lakes.
 Truly, an experience I will never forget.